Subscribe to Radio Times

 Despite the budget price tag, the Galaxy Fit 2 offers a comprehensive range of features.
 We’ve laid them out below:

-The Samsung Galaxy Fit 2 has an RRP of £49 – but we’ve seen a fair few price drops out, so it’s not unlikely you can pick it up for less.
+The Samsung Galaxy Fit 2 has an RRP of £39.
+It was initially £49, but has since been lowered.
 You’ll find the cheapest prices listed directly below.

 Without a doubt, yes.
 Everything is fine with a trade-off between price and functions – but they also want a quality device.
 Samsung’s flagship devices (and we include smartphones in this) tend to push their luck in terms of the prices they afford.